josjaf/aws_public_artifacts/README.md

 2. Assumes Default Cross Account role to each child account to list regions and then describe VPCs in each region
 3. Returns results and appends a CSV file with the following values:  AccountId,	CIDR Block,	VpcId,	Region located.

 This application uses threading to speed up the process of querying the regions of each account.
-Users will notice a momentary spike in local machne resources as the threads are created and the APIs invoked.
+Users will notice a momentary spike in local machine resources as the threads are created, the sessions are created and the APIs invoked.